SAP-samples/machine-learning-diff-private-federated-learning/README.md

 ```bash
 bash RUNME.sh
 ```
-to download the MNIST data-sets, create clients and getting started.
+to download the MNIST data-sets (link)[http://yann.lecun.com/exdb/mnist/], create clients and getting started.
 For more information on the individual functions, please refer to their doc strings.

 How to Cite
 ===========